Twink: Usage

 The first recorded definition of twink appeared in a 1963 article for the journal American Speech, wherein it was likened to the derogatory gay terms pansy, punk, and petunia.
-Oxford Dictionaries claims twink has origins in the 1970s.
+Oxford Dictionaries places its origins in the 1950s.

 Popular culture

-In his book Never Enough (2007), about a murder committed in 2003 in Hong Kong, described by The New York Times Book Review as hard-boiled clichés with a cartoonish first impression, Joe McGinniss describes a court case in which twink was defined as "a gay slang term used to denote an attractive, boyish-looking gay man between the ages of 18 and 23, slender ectomorph and with little or no body hair, often blond, often but not necessarily Caucasian."
+In his book Never Enough (2007), about a murder committed in 2003 in Hong Kong, described by The New York Times Book Review as hard-boiled clichés with a cartoonish first impression, Joe McGinniss describes a court case in which twink was defined as a gay slang term used to denote an attractive, boyish-looking gay man between the ages of 18 and 22, slender and with little or no body hair, often blond, often but not necessarily Caucasian.

 The term was derisively used on online message boards to describe YouTuber Cara Cunningham, then known as Chris Cocker, after her video "Leave Britney Alone!" went viral in 2007.
 It had reached widespread usage in media by 2013, according to Thomas Rogers of The Awl, who pointed as proof to its usages in the television series Girls and Happy Endings and by television personalities JWoww and Andy Cohen, the latter of whom apologized for using it to refer to the boy band One Direction.
 Rogers also identified various television and film characters of the time, including Maxxie Oliver of Skins, Kurt Hummel of Glee, and Elijah Krantz of Girls, as "more nuanced twink characters" than had previously appeared in media.
 It has also been used to describe straight male celebrities who are skinny and have a youthful appearance, like Timothée Chalamet and young Leonardo DiCaprio, although some object it to being used to refer to non-gay men.

 In the 2021 Netflix adult animated spy series Q-Force, the character Twink (voiced by Matt Rogers) is an effeminate twink and drag queen who moonlights as a "master of disguise".

+The term "twink death" is used to refer to a twink aging out of the status and losing their youthful appearance.
+The term has also been used in popular culture to compare celebrities' appearances as they age.